Jok98/Jok98/DevOps/Docker.md

 | `docker-compose down`                                   | Stop and remove containers defined in a docker-compose.yml file.  |

 ## Components
+- **DockerFile :** is a text file that contains instructions to build a Docker image.
 - **Image :** is a package (set of bytes) representing specific version of the app.
 Is downloaded from Docker Hub by default if it is not available locally.
 - **Container :** is a running instance of a Docker image.
   - **Host-port :** is the exposed port on the host machine.